thatsdone/mpmt/README.md

       * Note that you need to increase maximum thread number of Julia runtime by JULIA_NUM_THREADS environment variable not only -n NUM_CONTEXT.
   * Perl: mpmt1.pl
       * Thread mode only at the moment.
-      * Note: Perl interpreter-based thred runs parallelly not only concurrently different from Python, Ruby, etc.
+      * Note: Perl interpreter-based thread runs parallelly not only concurrently different from Python, Ruby, etc.
   * Elixir: mpmt1.exs
       * Just worked version.
 Need blush up.